SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents: SimuHome: A Smart Home Simulator

 \subsection{Motivation}

-Evaluating LLM agents in a smart home requires a simulator that mirrors the real world's continuous and reactive nature.
-However, existing simulators for agents have a limitation.
-They do not simulate the realistic chain reaction where one action can affect others and the environment; instead, each command is treated as a separate, isolated event.
-To address this problem, we design SimuHome around four core requirements:

-\textbf{Complex Temporal Constraints.} To evaluate an agent's temporal reasoning, the simulator must handle a variety of complex time-based queries (e.g.,\textit{``Keep the kitchen lights on until the dishwasher finishes''}).
-This allows us to test if the agent can understand and plan actions with complex temporal dependencies.
+Building a physical testbed is costly, repeating experiments across diverse configurations is impractical, and waiting in real time for scheduled operations makes large-scale evaluation infeasible.
+A simulator addresses these challenges, but must closely reflect real device behavior so that agents developed in simulation can transfer to physical smart homes.
+We design SimuHome around three core requirements.

-\textbf{Dependency Modeling Based on an Industry Standard.} The simulator realistically models the operational rules of smart devices according to the Matter industry standard.
-This design allows us to evaluate whether the agent can learn and adapt to real-world device constraints.
-For example, the simulator enforces the rule that an air conditioner's power must be on before its fan speed can be changed, enabling us to test if the agent understands this dependency.
+\textbf{Dependency Modeling Based on an Industry Standard.} The simulator must model the operational rules of smart devices according to the Matter protocol, so that device behavior in simulation follows the same constraints as physical devices.
+For example, operating an air conditioner may require multiple steps in a specific order, such as powering on the device before adjusting its temperature.

-\textbf{Real-Time Environmental Feedback.} The simulator models the continuous, real-time effects of device actions on the environment (e.g., temperature and illuminance).
-This creates a dynamic setting to test if the agent can monitor ongoing changes and react appropriately, rather than just acting on static information.
-For example, as an air conditioner runs, the temperature gradually drops, and the agent must perceive this change to complete its goal.
+\textbf{Real-Time Environmental Feedback.} The simulator must model the continuous effects of device operations on environmental variables (e.g., temperature, illuminance, humidity, and air quality).
+This enables evaluation of whether agents can monitor ongoing changes and react appropriately.
+For example, as an air conditioner runs, the room temperature gradually decreases toward the target temperature, and the simulator must reflect these changes continuously.

-\textbf{Reproducibility.} The environment must be perfectly reproducible, ensuring that an agent's actions produce identical outcomes under the same initial conditions.
-This is crucial for reliably measuring and comparing the performance of different agents or strategies.
+\textbf{Workflow Scheduling and Time Acceleration.} The simulator must support workflow scheduling, allowing agents to register a sequence of commands for execution at a specified future time.
+It must also accelerate simulated time so that the outcomes of scheduled workflows can be observed immediately.
+This enables evaluation of temporal coordination tasks, such as scheduling a kitchen light to turn on when the dishwasher finishes.